Rethinking Residential — Joseph Loh on the Future of Mixed-Use Living

 DesignInc Sydney - Military Road Boarding House

-For Joseph (Joe) Loh, DesignInc’s new Principal for Residential and Mixed-Use sectors, housing is about much more than buildings.
-It’s about creating precincts where life happens: where living, working, recreation and community come together.
+For Joseph Loh, DesignInc’s new Principal for Residential and Mixed-Use sectors, housing is about much more than buildings.
+It’s about the overlap: where living, working, recreation and community come together.

 Joseph Loh, Principal – Residential + Mixed-Use sectors.